 When a court terminates parental rights, the parent no longer has to pay child support-though that parent is still liable for back support.
 However, parents cannot simply opt out of their obligations.
 If a custodial parent remarries and the new spouse wants to adopt the child, the custodial parent must get the other parent to renounce parental rights or get a court order terminating parental rights and responsibilities.

-Under Florida statutes, the custodial parent cannot deny time-sharing rights to the non-custodial parent based on non-payment of child support.
+Under Florida statutes, the custodial parent cannot deny time-sharing and visitation rights to the non-custodial parent based on non-payment of child support.
 Also, when the custodial parent refuses to make the children available, the non-custodial parent cannot withhold child support payments.
 Parents who lose time-sharing rights due to conduct deemed detrimental to the child must still meet their support obligations.

 For reliable guidance on child support law from a board-certified family law attorney, contact our office and set up a consultation.
 Our team has been serving Florida families for almost 25 years.

 At the Law Offices of K. Dean Kantaras, P.A., we take the time to explain your rights and take affirmative steps to assert them.
 Call us at (727) 939-6113!